What is document archiving & how to automate it?

-Physical vs Electronic archiving
+Physical vs. Electronic archiving

-Retaining a physical document archive needs both money and time and takes up useful physical space, either in your job or at a 3rd party storage assistance.
+Retaining a physical document archive needs both money and time and takes up valuable physical space, either in your job or at a 3rd party storage assistance.
 (It amounts to $20 to file per paper document.)

 While archiving documents electronically is both cost and time-efficient and takes up nearly no physical space.

 You can gain several benefits from restoring physical documents for storage in an electronic document archive.
 These comprise:

 - The archive is stored electronically, so it takes no physical space (no more filing closets and bankers’ boxes!)